-9.5.3 Quantitative analysis
+9.5.3 Quantitative Analysis

-Where a detailed quantitative analysis of the building's fire safety provisions is deemed appropriate.
-The quantitative analysis may use probabilistic or deterministic procedures or a combination of both.
+Where a detailed quantitative analysis of the building's fire safety provisions is deemed appropriate, the quantitative analysis may use probabilistic or deterministic procedures or a combination of both.

-9.5.4 Assessment of proposed remedial actions against fire safety criteria
+9.5.4 Assessment of Proposed Remedial Actions Against Fire Safety Criteria

 Following the quantitative analysis, the results need to be compared with the fire Safety criteria identified during the PRP.
-If the proposed remedial action(s) satisfies the specified fire safety criteria, the PRP and quantification process should be repeated until a fire safety strategy has been found that satisfies the fire safety criteria.
+If the proposed remedial action(s) satisfies the specified fire safety criteria, the PRP and quantification process should be repeated in respect of each proposed remedial action.
+This process should be repeated until a fire safety strategy that meets all the fire safety criteria has been established

-9.5.5 Basic approaches
+9.5.5 Basic Approaches